How to Make Applications Minimize Into Their Dock Icon in Mac OS X

 - Go to the Apple menu and open “System Preferences”

 - Click on the “Dock” preference panel icon

 - Select the checkbox next to “Minimize windows into application icon” so that is checked and enabled

 - Close out of System Preferences and minimize an app to see the difference

 Changes take effect immediately, all apps are now minimized into their Dock icon and can be retrieved by either clicking on the app icon within the Dock or right-clicking the Dock app icon and selecting the window directly.
 Yes, we have covered this tip before but it was by changing the minimize behavior via the command line, I find it much more simple to do this tricks through the GUI whenever possible.

-All new versions of Mac OS X continue to support this easy Dock Preferences approach, however, from Lion to Mavericks and beyond.
+All new versions of Mac OS X continue to support this easy Dock Preferences approach.